Will Packer

-William Packer (born April 11, 1974) is an American film producer and the founder of Will Packer Productions, and Will Packer Media.
-Packer has produced or executive produced a wide range of movies that have grossed more than $1 billion worldwide at the box office, including 10 films that have opened at number one.
-He has produced more than 30 features including big-screen hit comedies such as Think Like a Man (2012), Ride Along (2014), Think Like a Man Too (2014), The Wedding Ringer (2015), Girls Trip (2017), Night School (2018), What Men Want (2019) and Little (2019).
+William Packer (born April 11, 1974) is an American film producer.
+He has produced or executive produced films that have grossed more than US$1 billion worldwide at the box office, including 10 films that have opened at number one.
+He has produced more than 30 features including comedies such as Think Like a Man (2012), Ride Along (2014), Think Like a Man Too (2014), The Wedding Ringer (2015), Girls Trip (2017), Night School (2018), What Men Want (2019) and Little (2019).

 Packer produced the 2022 Academy Awards Oscars ceremony.
 In 2024, he became a limited partner of the NFL's Atlanta Falcons (2024).
+Packer co-founded Rainforest Films in 1994, and has since founded Will Packer Productions and Will Packer Media.

 Early life and education

 Packer was born and raised in St. Petersburg, Florida.
 He graduated from St. Petersburg High School in 1991 and began attending Florida A&M University that fall.
 In 1996, Packer graduated magna cum laude with a Bachelor of Science degree in electrical engineering.
 On October 29, 2021, FAMU personally honored Packer by renaming its amphitheater the Will Packer Amphitheater.
 Packer also received the Meritorious Achievement Award from Florida A&M, the highest honor the university bestows.